mosse-security/mcsi-library/docs/articles/2022/05/a-general-overview-of-penetration-testing-methodologies/a-general-overview-of-penetration-testing-methodologies.md

 # A General Overview of Penetration Testing Methodologies

 There are many ways to test the security of software, but penetration testing is one of the most common and effective.
 Penetration testing, also known as "pen testing," is a method of evaluating the security of a computer system or network by simulating an attack.
 Penetration testers use a variety of tools and techniques to test the security of a system.
-Penetration testing can be an invaluable tool for organizations to assess and improve their security posture.
+In this blog post, you are going to learn how penetration testing can be an invaluable tool for organizations to assess and improve their security posture.

 ## Overview